 The more things they do to a chicken, the more they charge you for it.
 Consider buying your chicken whole, and butchering it yourself.
-There are tutorials on You Tube like this one to help.

 Don't think you can handle it?
 You can still save money by purchasing chicken parts with the skin on and bone in.
 Take the skin off yourself and cut it off of the bone.
 (Or cook it with the bone in, it usually results in a juicier chicken.)